Mjau83/witchOnesPairs/README.md

 * [Gitpod](https://gitpod.io/)
 was used for coding the project
 * [Github](https://github.com/)
-after being pushed in Gitpod the project was saved and stored on GitHub
+was used to saved and stored on the project after being pushed from Gitpod

 [Back to top](#table-of-content)